Areas of Expertise: History

 Before joining Anglia Ruskin in 2021, Joseph was a Postdoctoral Research Fellow at the University of Derby.
 Between 2016 and 2017, he held an Economic History Society fellowship at the Institute of Historical Research, where he researched life in the English workhouse during the long eighteenth century.
 He has extensive teaching experience having worked at a range of UK universities such as the University of Leicester, Derby and Loughborough and a number of secondary schools.
 He is currently Editorial Assistant to Urban History (2014-) and was formerly employed as a researcher on two Heritage Lottery Fund projects.

 Joseph is an expert in the history of poverty and consumption over the early modern , Georgian and Victorian periods.
-He has published a number of articles on these themes and one book.
-He is currently editing a book on the working-class at home over the long nineteenth century and writing a monograph for Manchester University press entitled At Home with the Poor: Consumer Behaviour and Material Culture in England, c.
+He has published a number of articles on these themes and two books.
+He is currently editing a book for Bloomsbury on the objects that the poor owned from c.
+1700-present and writing a monograph for Manchester University press entitled At Home with the Poor: Consumer Behaviour and Material Culture in England, c.
 1650-1850.
 His work helps to address a major historiographical gap, in which the poor and their consumer behaviour and material culture has largely been neglected.
 The work shows that poverty did not necessarily equate to owning very little and taking no pride in living spaces.
 Rather, most of the poor had an emotional attachment to their homes and strove to improve their domestic spheres by making them more comfortable, convenient and respectable through new consumer goods.

 Joseph teaches on the following modules:

 The Working Class at Home, 1790-1940 (Cham: Palgrave, 2022), with Vicky Holmes and Laika Nevalainen.

 Norfolk Pauper Inventories, c.
 1690-1834 (Oxford: British Academy/Oxford University Press, 2020).